Mount Manaslu 8163m — Manaslu Circuit Trek NepalMount Manaslu 8163m — Manaslu Circuit Trek Nepal

 Useful Information

-Why Manaslu CIrcuit is the best Trek Right Now
+Why Manaslu Circuit is the best Trek Right Now?

 As said before the big names like Everest Base Camp or Annapurna region attracts a big number of people as well.
 And trekking in a huge crowd can be a big problem especially when you have come to walk in peace and engulf in nature.
 But the lesser popular trek of Manasalu circuit is the perfect place to enjoy you vacation alone or with a few friends and family.